Gordon Hirabayashi: Stage play

 In May 2022, the first Canadian production of Hold These Truths was staged in the Second Playing Space at the University of Alberta in Edmonton, directed by Melanie Dreyer-Lude and starring Kevin Takahide Lee as Hirabayashi.

+Luna Stage in West Orange NJ 2026-27 season opener will be Hold These Truths by Jeanne Sakata, directed by Lisa Rothe, and starring Joel de la Fuente as Hirabayashi running from September 24 to October 18, 2026.